-Content that attracts the right client.
-Clients will respond to articles, web sites and blog posts that are relevant to them and their situation.
-Different clients will resonate with different messages.For example, if you are a Family Lawyer whose target audience is professional woman, write about the problems and challenges professional woman face in divorce.
-Include your articles and published papers on your LinkedIn profile, write a press release demonstrating your expertise.
+- Content that attracts the right client.
+Clients respond to articles, web sites and blog posts that are relevant to them and their situation.
+Different clients will resonate with different messages.
+If you are a Family Lawyer whose target audience is professional woman, write about the problems and challenges professional woman face in divorce.
+Include your articles and published papers on your LinkedIn profile or write a press release demonstrating your expertise.

 - Consistent and relevant top of mind awareness.
 Too many choices can distract prospective clients and referral sources from paying attention to your law practice.
 Clients and referral sources will respond to what is relevant and visible to them at the time they have a problem.
 For example, one of my clients is a criminal defense lawyer who posted a blog about the consequences of retail theft immediately after Black Friday.
 After his post, he received an increase in prospective client inquiries regarding theft.
 His message was visible and relevant to the clients he wanted to attract to his practice.
 Since you don’t know when your prospective clients or referral sources will have a problem you can solve, it is important to maintain consistent and targeted visibility.